 Marcella

-From heirloom Italian seed, this wonderful cannellini bean is named in honour of late cookery legend Marcella Hazan, author of the fabled ‘Essentials of Classic Italian Cooking’ and a noted heirloom-bean evangelist
+A delicate cannellini bean grown from heirloom Italian seed, this prized cultivar is named in honour of late cookery legend Marcella Hazan, author of the fabled ‘Essentials of Classic Italian Cooking’ and a noted heirloom-bean evangelist

 KITCHEN SUGGESTIONS